synaptics-astra/doc/linux/index.rst

 Setting up the USB Boot Environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Booting from USB required the usbboot software tool to the installed on a host PC along with the Synaptics WinUSB Driver on Windows.
-It also requires setting up the serial console as described in Section 3.
+Booting from USB requires the usbboot software tool to the installed on a host PC along with the Synaptics WinUSB Driver on Windows.
+It also requires setting up the serial console as described in the ``Setting up a Terminal`` section above.
 This section covers how to configure the PC and prepare for USB booting.

 Hardware Setup
 """"""""""""""

-To run usbboot you will need to connect the USB cable for the serial port as described in Section 3.
+To run usbboot you will need to connect the USB cable for the serial port as described in the ``Setting up a Terminal`` section above.
 This will allow you to see console messages during the flashing process.
 You will also need to connect a USB cable from the host PC to the micro USB 2.0 port of the board.

 .. figure:: media/usb_boot_setup.png